Fear of Pornography

-The Fear of Pornography is Technically Known as Pornophobia and is a rare phobia.
+The Fear of Pornography is Technically Known as Pornophobia and is an increasingly common phobia or fear (2021).

 People who develop a fear of pornography are likely to have been influenced by those who believe that pornographic materials are ‘bad’, ‘unethical’ or otherwise negative.